ZippMukami/Delani-studio/README.md

 # Delani-studio
-A landing page for a website.
+A landing page for a fictional studio.

 #### Created on 6th March 2022
 #### By Zipporah Mukami Muindi